MikeTaylor/scottkit/manual/reference.md

 north, south, east, west, up and down respectively.

-The second argument must be the name of a room defined somewhere in the `sac` file.
+The second argument must be the name of a room defined somewhere in the ScottKit file.
 The destination room's definition may be either previous or subsequent - forward references are just fine.

 It's OK for an exit to lead back to the room it came from, and for